SEO Trends and Tricks

 It’s recommended you purchase your PBN links from long-standing, highly reviewed professionals and avoid potentially toxic links.

-Whitehat SEO will continue to have a place in link building strategies in 2019.
+Whitehat SEO will continue to have a place in link building strategies.

 While considerably more expensive than Blackhat SEO, it’s recommended you invest some time or resources into traditional Whitehat SEO, even if your goal is to cloak some of your Blackhat activity.

-The Skyscraper technique is going to be one of the most prominent SEO trends 2019.
+The Skyscraper technique is going to be one of the most prominent SEO trends.
 The idea is to find content related to your niche that is widely shared on the internet, and improve it.

 It could be by expanding certain aspects of said content with solid research, or by transforming articles into infographics.
 Even an improvement in the way the information is presented using formatting tools counts!